-I grew up eating this bread (or at least something similar to this bread) at my grandparent’s house growing up so often that I honestly don’t remember a time when she didn’t have a loaf in her kitchen.
+I grew up eating this bread at my grandparent’s house growing up so often that I honestly don’t remember a time when she didn’t have a loaf in her kitchen.

-The butter would just melt into the small holes of the bread, it’d be warm and my hands would get greasy as I savored every last bite.
+The butter would just melt into the small holes of the bread, it’d be warm and my hands would get greasy as I savored every. single. bite.

-That slightly chewy crust and soft inside.
+That slightly chewy crust and soft insides still make me swoon.
 Memories of Grandma’s kitchen will always hold a very special place in my heart.

 And the smell.

-That incredible, incredible aroma of freshly baked bread just completely permeated every air molecule in the house, intoxicating me and casting me under its’ spell.
+That incredible, incredible aroma of freshly baked homemade Italian bread just completely permeated every air molecule in the house, intoxicating me and casting me under its spell.